-Membership in the WRAP is also open to the US Forest Service, National Park Service, Bureau of Land Management, Fish and Wildlife Service, and US EPA.
+Membership in the WRAP is also open to the U.S. Forest Service, National Park Service, Bureau of Land Management, Fish and Wildlife Service, and the EPA.

-In order to become a recognized member of the WRAP, eligible states, tribes, local air agencies, and federal agencies shall submit an official letter to the WRAP requesting membership and designating primary and secondary contacts for the jurisdiction or agency.
+To become a recognized member of the WRAP, States, Tribes, local air agencies, and federal agencies shall submit an official letter to the WRAP requesting membership and designating primary and secondary contacts for the jurisdiction or agency.

-Any tribe in the WRAP region may participate in the WRAP; however, for membership/Board matters brought to a vote, recognized membership is needed.
+Any Tribe or local air agency in the WRAP region may participate in the WRAP; however, for membership/Board matters brought to a vote, recognized membership is needed.